 |North Dumpling, NY|

 Description: On the north side of Fishers Island are several small islands, the largest two of which are known as the Dumplings.
 When considering the site for a new lighthouse in 1838, Lt.
 George M. Bache felt that “a site preferable to the North Dumpling may be found on the neighboring islet, the South Dumpling because a line drawn from the South Dumpling to the light at Stonington, passes through a clear channel, while the one drawn from the North Dumpling, in the same direction, will pass very close to the shoals to the northward.”
-Bache also felt that “two small lights, one higher than the other, ranging in the channel, and shown from the South Dumpling, will prove a better guide to vessels passing through from the eastward than a single light on the North Dumpling.”
+Bache also noted: “two small lights, one higher than the other, ranging in the channel, and shown from the South Dumpling, will prove a better guide to vessels passing through from the eastward than a single light on the North Dumpling.”
 Nine more years passed before Congress provided $5,000 for the lighthouse, which contrary to Lt.
 Bache’s advice, had a single light and was placed on North Dumpling.

 When Alfred Clark began his duty, he found a fog bell that had been placed on the island as a private navigational aid by the New York and Stonington Steamboat Line.
 When it was foggy and one of the company’s ships was scheduled to pass the island, the keeper faithfully tolled the bell.
 The steamboat company paid him $32 a year for this service, but when Clark found out that the keeper at Little Gull Island was receiving $43 a year for the same work, he refused to operate the fog bell any longer.
 The company complained to the Lighthouse Board, but they ruled that since it was a private arrangement between the two parties, the keeper had the right to do as he pleased.
 A few years later, the government installed its own fog bell at the lighthouse, after Congress provided $800 for its establishment on August 3, 1854.